Guides

 An elucidation of the Windsor decision rendered by the Supreme Court and its implications for immigration law is provided.
 U.S. immigration law is not exempt from imperfections.
 Advocating for family unity, even in the K-1 and K3 categories, is a commendable undertaking.

-US Visa Scam Alert
+US Visa Scam Alert:

 Visa fraud specifically targets highly skilled laborers originating from the United States.
 This article provides clarification on some concerning news.
 A Visa fraud that has been targeted at professionals will be discussed.